Preparation, arrival and beyond

 Try and establish a routine as soon as possible.
 When everything has changed so much, stability in their lives is a huge help.

 Be prepared that the dog can get flashbacks over time.
 Stress panting is not uncommon, especially at night.
 Sitting with a nervous dog in his/her safe place, speak softly to the dog and stroking the dog softly strengthens the bonding.
 The dog then starts to relax and breathe in his/her new life.

 Plan the best way to introduce the new dog to the house.

 Bringing them into a more neutral space such as the garden for introduction is best.
 If you need to bring the newcomer through the house to get to the garden, plan how you will manage this (perhaps someone can take the resident dog out for a walk?
 Or perhaps they can go into another part of the house while the new dog comes through?)

 If you have a dog already, make sure it doesn’t lose out with the new family member, which can create resentment.
 Make sure that the dogs are a positive experience for each other.
 It is not uncommon for recently arrived rescues to be very stressed and this can result in some out-of-character aggressive behaviour through their fear.
 Keep calm, soothe the dogs and work on small, positive experiences together.
 Give them space to move around each other – body language is very important for dogs.

-Your choice entirely but we suggest feeding small meals more frequently as this encourages bonding, training and highlights quickly anything that does not agree with your dog!
+Small meals more frequently also encourages bonding, training and highlights quickly anything that does not agree with your dog!

 We very much appreciate photos and videos that we can send to the volunteers in Italy – it is a big step in trust for them to let the dogs go so far.
 One of our biggest issues is persuading the volunteers to let the dogs leave the country.
 Normally in Italy, dogs are only rehomed to the immediate vicinity of a refuge, so that the volunteers can check how they are settling.